marko-js/marko/.github/CONTRIBUTING.md

 We are always thrilled to receive pull requests.
 We do our best to process them quickly.
 If your pull request is not accepted on the first try, don't get discouraged!
 We'll work with you to come to an acceptable solution.

-Prior to merging your PR, you will need to sign the [JS Foundation CLA](https://cla.js.foundation/marko-js/marko).
+Prior to merging your PR, you will need to sign the [Open JS Foundation CLA](https://easycla.lfx.linuxfoundation.org/).
 It's pretty straight-forward and only takes a minute.
-You can even sign it now if you're thinking about contributing.
+You'll also be prompted to sign the CLA automatically when opening a PR.

 > **TIP:** If you're new to GitHub or open source you can check out this [free course](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github) on how to contribute to an open source project.